shineforall/shineforall.github.io/collections/_shineData_eng/2023-03-21-selfcheck.md

 ##### 목차 설정 #####
 ---

+_**All data is based on voluntary records from SHINE app users and does not guarantee accuracy; responsibility for the use of this data lies with the user.**_

+#### Features

-This is the self-check data for COVID-19 collected from the SHINE mobile app.
+* This is the self-check data for COVID-19 collected from the SHINE mobile app.
 It includes information entered by SHINE app users during self-checks, as well as COVID-19 PCR test results and records of COVID-19 vaccination.
 This is the data that has been anonymized from the collected data.

-#### Features

 * There was no limit to the number of times you can use self-check and PCR test results records in the mobile app.
 Therefore, each user may have multiple self-check data sets, and the data published includes the input data from the self-check date closest to the PCR test date within 7 days before and after the PCR test.
-* Although all data entered into SHINE is based on users' voluntary records, the PCR test and vaccination records are verified with supporting documents.

 #### Information for variables